Suppression of shear ionic motions in bismuth by coupling with large-amplitude internal displacement

-with the amplitude defined by the equilibrium shift: $Q_z^0(N)=Q_z^E(N)-Q_z^\text{min}$.
-The DECP enhancement of the $A_{1g}$ mode of Bi was experimentally confirmed by means of time-resolved x ray diffraction (trXRD) \cite{STinten2003, Fritz2007, Johnson2008, Johnson2013, Teitelbaum2021, Kubota2023}.
+with the initial amplitude defined by the equilibrium shift: $Q_z^0(N)=Q_z^E(N)-Q_z^\text{min}$.
+The DECP enhancement of the $A_{1g}$ mode of Bi was experimentally confirmed by means of time-resolved x ray diffraction (trXRD) \cite{STinten2003, Fritz2007, Johnson2008, Johnson2013, Teitelbaum2021, Kubota2023} and was supported by density functional theory (DFT) calculations \cite{Murray2005, Zijlstra2006, Fritz2007, Giret2011}.
 One of the interests of recent ultrafast spectroscopic experiments on Bi lies on the optical control of its structural and electronic phases.
-A single-shot transient reflectivity (TR) study \cite{Teitelbaum2018} observed the disappearance of the coherent $A_{1g}$ phonon signal at absorbed fluence of $F_\text{abs}>3$\,mJ/cm$^2$ (excitation of 2\% of valence electrons) for a 275-nm thick film and attribute it to the theoretically predicted transition to a high-symmetry phase with a single-well PES.
-The threshold fluence for the phase transition was found to depend on the film thickness, suggesting that the phase transition competes with the electronic transport in the depth direction on a picosecond time scale.
+A single-shot transient reflectivity (TR) study on thin Bi films \cite{Teitelbaum2018} observed the disappearance of the coherent $A_{1g}$ oscillation signal under intense photoexcitation and attribute it to the theoretically predicted transition to a high-symmetry phase with a single-well PES.
+The threshold fluence for the phase transition was found to depend critically on the Bi film thickness, suggesting that the phase transition competes with the electronic transport in the depth direction on sub-picosecond time scale \cite{Thiemann2022, Jnawali2021}.

-The $E_g$-symmetry mode of Bi has been much less explored by pump-probe experiments, despite of the theoretical predictions that the ionic displacement can induce the semiconductor-semimetal phase transitions \cite{Shick1999, Aguilera2015, Wu2018}.
-This is primarily because of its much smaller amplitude compared to the $A_{1g}$ mode \cite{Misochko2007, Johnson2013}, as a result of the insusceptibility of equilibrium position along the $E_g$ coordinate to photoexcitation, as schematically illustrated in Fig.~\ref{rhombo}(c).
-Indeed, the anisotropic optical polarization-dependence at a low excitation density confirmed the generation of the $E_g$ phonon to be dominated by impulsive stimulated Raman scattering (ISRS) mechanism \cite{Ishioka2006}.
-The equation of motion for the ISRS can be given by \cite{Dhar1994, Dekorsy}:
+The $E_g$-symmetry mode of Bi has been much less explored by time-resolved experiments, despite of the theoretical predictions that it could lead to a semiconductor-semimetal phase transition \cite{Shick1999, Aguilera2015, Wu2018}.
+This is partly because of its much smaller amplitude compared to the $A_{1g}$ mode \cite{Misochko2007, Johnson2013} as a result of the insusceptibility of its equilibrium position to photoexcitation, as schematically illustrated in Fig.~\ref{rhombo}(c).
+The anisotropic optical polarization-dependence confirmed the generation of the $E_g$ phonon to be dominated by impulsive stimulated Raman scattering (ISRS) mechanism at low excitation densities \cite{Ishioka2006}.
+With a sufficiently short light field and a short-lived intermediate state (impulsive limit) the ionic displacement can be expressed by \cite{Dhar1994, Dekorsy}:

-with $E(t)$ and $\mathfrak{R}$ denoting the electric field of the pump pulse and the Raman tensor.
-With a sufficiently short light field and a short-lived intermediate state, the driving force can be approximated by a $\delta$-function of time (impulsive limit), and the ionic displacement can be expressed by:

-A density functional theory (DFT) study \cite{Zijlstra2006} predicted a strong coupling between the $E_g$ and $A_{1g}$ modes under intense photoexcitation and the emergence of the combination modes at their sum and difference frequencies as a consequence.